-Urban logistics is a business where you deliver goods and items within a metropolitan area.
-It is not like traditional logistics that primarily involves transporting materials from one place to another.
+Urban logistics is a business where you deliver goods and items within a metropolitan area, unlike traditional logistics, which primarily involves transporting materials from one place to another.

-It is a great business that requires minimal investment, and you can quickly start by using your vehicle with a few employees under you.
+It is an excellent business requiring minimal investment, and you can quickly start using your vehicle with a few employees under you.
 This type of business has been increasing.

 12. Solar Energy Business

 Another great untapped business idea in Kenya is to invest in solar energy.
-This is a rapidly growing industry, and you can take advantage of it by selling panels, batteries, and other related materials for installation.
+This is a rapidly growing industry; you can take advantage of it by selling panels, batteries, and other related materials for installation.

-This business may require some significant capital to get started, but once you have the necessary equipment (which will be depreciating assets), then your business is set for success.
+This business may require some significant capital to start, but once you have the necessary equipment (which will be depreciating assets), your business is set for success.